banwelld/dave-banwell-medication-tracker/README.md

 ## Technologies Used

-**Frontend**: React, JavaScript, HTML, CSS **Database**: db.json
+**Frontend**: React, JavaScript, HTML, CSS

+**Database**: db.json

 **Additional Libraries**: React Router, Bootstrap

 ## Contributing

 If you'd like to contribute to MedTracker:

-- Fork the repository.
+- Fork the repository
-- Create a new branch (git checkout -b feature/YourFeature).
+- Create a new branch (git checkout -b feature/YourFeature)
-- Make your changes and commit (git commit -m 'Add new feature').
+- Make your changes and commit (git commit -m 'Add new feature')
-- Push to the branch (git push origin feature/YourFeature).
+- Push to the branch (git push origin feature/YourFeature)
-- Open a Pull Request.
+- Open a Pull Request

 ## License